October 1976. I was handed the telephone and listened closely to my father’s words on the other end.

 You should only tell people what you really feel about them when it’s appropriate.

-For those of you that don’t miss a moment to tell people that they matter, thank you!
+For those of you who don’t miss a moment to tell people that they matter, thank you!
 If you have subordinates at work and tell them how much you appreciate their performance, AWESOME!
-For those of you that tell your children how much you cherish them, FANTASTIC!
+For those of you who tell your children how much you cherish them, FANTASTIC!
 Kids, you too.
 Tell your parents.
-For those of you that have spoken at funerals, written tributes or given your love and testimonies about the dearly departed on social media, God bless you.
+For those of you who have spoken at funerals, written tributes, or given your love and testimonies about the dearly departed on social media, God bless you.
 There is nothing more meaningful than the kind words we offer about those we will never see again in this life.
-But I ask you to consider my closing story and message heavily…
+But as you think on these things, I ask you to consider my closing story and message heavily…

 Imagine how uplifting it would be if we could hear the words while we’re still alive.
 A posthumous award/ceremony is wonderful, but the recipient does not benefit from it.
 All of the beautiful thoughts that we share would go so much further if the person were blessed with and by them, when they can feel your heart expressing them.
 When they can hear the words and look into your eyes as you deliver them.